vinkla/extended-acf/README.md

 ]);
 ```

-**Gallery** - The [gallery field](https://www.advancedcustomfields.com/resources/gallery) provides a simple and intuitive interface for managing
+**Gallery** - The [gallery field](https://www.advancedcustomfields.com/resources/gallery) provides a simple and intuitive interface for managing a collection of images.

 ```php
 acf_gallery([